DevKhalidSami/Tigarty/README.md

 # Tigarty
-Tigarty system for management stocks
+Tigarty system for management stocks with (Notification System and Statistics)